Muhammad-Mahir-Absar/PhishProbe/README.md

-PhishProbe is an intelligent, machine learning-powered web application designed to identify and analyze phishing URLs.
+PhishProbe is an intelligent, machine-learning web application designed to identify and analyze phishing URLs.
 Developed with a focus on proactive cybersecurity, this tool provides users with an intuitive interface to verify the legitimacy of suspicious links before they can cause harm.

 🚀 Key Features
 -------------------